Character Agency Powers the Original "Ironman"

 To say that a LOT was riding on Ironman is an obvious understatement.
-If Ironman had crashed and burned, would we would even have the Marvel Cinematic Universe, Disney acquisition, and twenty-three films that followed?
-I honestly don’t know, but I guess it's all irrelevant now because Ironman went supersonic from takeoff and set the standard for what was to follow.
+If Ironman had crashed and burned, would we would even have the Marvel Cinematic Universe and twenty-three films that followed?
+I honestly don’t know, but I guess it's irrelevant now because Ironman went supersonic from takeoff and set the standard for what was to come.

 Today, we would undeniably call Ironman a success, but I can’t be the only one who remembers walking into theaters in May of 2008 with little to no expectations for Ironman and Robert Downey Jr.’s heralded “comeback.”
 And who could blame me?
 The pre-MCU lineup hadn’t exactly inspired confidence in the possibility of a multi-billion-dollar franchise.